-Interest expense of \$238 million for 2021 was \$37 million lower than in 2020, due primarily to lower average debt balances in 2021 compared to 2020, partially offset by the impact of the weaker U.S. dollar in 2021 on the interest expense for the Company's foreign currency denominated debt (and U.S. dollar debt that has been effectively converted into foreign currency through cross-currency swap derivative contracts).
-Interest income of \$11 million for 2021 was \$60 million lower than in 2020, due primarily to lower average cash balances in 2021 as a result of the funding of the Cytiva Acquisition in 2020 and the Aldevron Acquisition in 2021 and lower interest rates.
+Interest expense of \$211 million for 2022 was \$27 million lower than in 2021, due primarily to lower average debt balances in 2022 compared to 2021 and the impact of the stronger U.S. dollar in 2022 on the interest expense for the Company's foreign currency denominated debt (and U.S. dollar debt that has been effectively converted into foreign currency through cross-currency swap derivative contracts).
+Interest income of \$41 million for 2022 was \$30 million higher than in 2021, due primarily to higher interest rates and higher cash balances in 2022.

-For a further description of the Company's debt and cross-currency swap derivative contracts related to the debt as of December 31, 2021 refer to Notes 14 and 15 to the Consolidated Financial Statements.
+For a further description of the Company's debt and cross-currency swap derivative contracts related to the debt as of December 31, 2022 refer to Notes 14 and 15 to the Consolidated Financial Statements.